Rcrossmeister/Small-SampleNER-Chinese/README.md

 3. [__CFSC-NER__](https://github.com/Rcrossmeister/Small-SampleNER-Chinese/tree/main/dataset/cfsc)

-The dataset provides 10667 Chinese financial news sentences with a total of 29181 financial entities, with a single sentence as one data point.
+CFSC-NER dataset provides 10667 Chinese financial news sentences with a total of 29181 financial entities, with a single sentence as one data point.
 The training set has 8533 samples, the validation set has 1067 samples, and the test set has 1067 samples (8:1:1).
 Each data point consists of sentence text, financial entity position, financial entity, and financial entity category.
 The maximum length of a sentence is x. **There are four financial entity categories** include Corporate, Stock, Market, and Economy.
 In addition to all data points, we also provide data points that are divided into training sets, validation sets, and test sets as well as BIO annotated data .

 ## Use